-Copyright Braishfield Parish Council 2020.
+Copyright Braishfield Parish Council 2021.
 All rights reserved.

-Development should integrate, respect and complement the character of the area in which the development is located in terms of layout, appearance, scale, materials and building
+Development should integrate, respect and complement the character of the area in which the development is located in terms of layout, appearance, scale, materials and building styles; should not detract from the dominance of, or interrupt important views of, key landmark buildings or features...
+Development will not be permitted if it is of poor design and fails to improve the character, function and quality of the area.

-Test Valley, Adopted Local Plar 2011-2029 Policy E1 (Extract)
+Test Valley, Adopted Local Plan 2011-2029 Policy E1 (Extract)